Ear Molding using the Earwell Infant Ear Correction System

 But deformed ears are distracting, and they are very common.
 Up to one in three babies are born with misshapen ears.
 Apart from being a distracting feature, it can have a negative impact on one’s psychosocial and emotional well-being.
 It is research-proven that ear deformities can adversely affect a child’s self-esteem.

 Fortunately, most ear deformities, like those shown below, can be corrected non-surgically in a newborn.
 After just weeks of splinting, the deformation is restored to a normal ear form.
-Effectiveness is superb, at more than 90% of babies achieving good or excellent results in a study done by Dr. Chia Hui Ling, who is an expert in ear molding and a top user of Earwell in Singapore.
-She was featured in magazines and won awards for her presentations on ear molding.
+Effectiveness is superb and in certain deformities, more than 90% of babies achieve good or excellent results in a study done by our plastic surgeon Dr. Chia Hui Ling.
+Dr Chia is an expert in ear molding and a top user of Earwell in Singapore.
+Her study on ear molding was published in a renown international plastic surgery journal.
+Dr Chia was also featured in magazines and won awards for her presentations on ear molding.

 Do not miss the golden window

 It is crucial that ear molding is started as early as possible for maximal effectiveness and minimal complications, preferably within the first week of life.
 Nonethless, ear molding is still effective within the first three months after birth.
 Once this golden window has passed, surgical correction is recommended after 5 years of age.